 Don't quote me on these facts, but I think they have eighty or ninety percent mobile phone use there over desktop and tablet.
 Now in terms of smartphone use, there is a great opportunity for app developers.
 A lot of the countries look to connect with their audiences via cell phones, via certain apps.
 The app market is not as strong as it is in the United States or wherever they’re making these apps.
 But they still have access.
 They have access to those apps because they have iPhones and Galaxy S10’s.
 They have all of that.

 Now when it comes to investment, it depends on what you want to invest in.
-Real estate will always be a great investment tool or profession anywhere.
-Of course they have the minerals there but you got to watch out because there is a diamond mafia out there.
+Real estate will always be a great investment or profession anywhere.
+Of course, they have the minerals there but, you got to watch out because there is a diamond mafia out there.
 You don't just go there and just start pitching your fork.

 You can also invest in human capital.
-There's a lot of people I know who started HR companies there because having highly qualified, reliable, and professional staff is a major thing.
+There's a lot of people I know who started HR companies there because having highly qualified, reliable, and professional staff is a major growth opportunity.
 So, if you're into HR, you can start an HR company.
 Make sure you train your people properly.
 Education is another area.
 If you want to start a school, it's there.
-Of course they have many schools there.
+Of course, they have many schools there.
 But it's all about your angle.

-And just to speak about the cosmopolitan life.
-South Africa has a lot of people in journalism.
-They have a prodigious media.
-And it's very strong for the different channels.
-A lot of people there are interested in entertainment media as well as news and lifestyle media there.
+And just to speak about the cosmopolitan life, South Africa has a lot of people in journalism.
+They have a prodigious media industry.
+And it's very strong for the various audience markets.
+A lot of people there are interested in entertainment media as well as news and lifestyle media.
 And movies as well.
-So in South Africa there is a fertile market for movies.
+So, South Africa is a fertile market for movies.
 They’re making a lot of films.

-There’s an international destination in South Africa just for films and a lot of American and European films are made there.
-A lot of local films are also being made there for the global market, the local market or even the television market so media's also a great industry to enter in South Africa.
+The country is an international destination for films and plenty of American and European films are made there.
+A lot of local films are also being made there for the global market, the local market.
+So, media also a great industry to explore in South Africa.

 As I said before, South Africa is open for business.